lablup/backend.ai-docs-webui/docs/statistics/statistics.rst

 * GPU: The number of GPU units allocated while the compute session was created.
   If the Fractional GPU feature is enabled, it may not match the physics GPU.

+Note that only the statistics of terminated sessions will be displayed here.
+Also, week period may not be selectable by a user whose account is created not longer than a week.

 .. image:: usage_panel.png

 More detailed statistics can be found from the admin-only hub.